-There’s nothing personal about karma.
+Karma isn’t personal.
 It isn’t punishment for refusing to change our behavior.
 It’s simply the inevitable results of our choices.
-And we always have the option to either continue on with what we’ve been experiencing or to set other causes in motion, with better results.
+And we always have the option to either continue on with what we’ve been experiencing or to set other causes in motion, with different results.

-When we face unpleasant experiences, staying angry requires wanting to be angry, and deciding to be offended requires wanting to be offended.
+When we’re facing unpleasant experiences, staying angry requires wanting to be angry, and deciding to be offended requires wanting to be offended.
 And our wanting is the cause that keeps resulting in negative experiences.

-Whatever we do, we’ll keep attracting people who are putting out the same energy that we’re putting out.
-So if we’re walking around feeling dissatisfied with life, we’ll keep running into people who feel similarly.
-And if we’re walking around feeling fairly good, remembering to look at what’s working, and appreciating the good stuff, we’ll keep running into people who are doing the same.
+We attract people who are expressing the same energy that we’re expressing.
+So if we feel dissatisfied with life, we’ll keep running into people who feel similarly.
+But if we feel mostly good, and we keep looking at what’s working, and we appreciate life, we’ll keep running into people who are doing the same.
 And the people who are doing that stuff that used to upset up us will stop showing up.

 There’s always the possibility to initiate new patterns, even in a challenging situation.
-Change happens first in the mind and then in the experience, because reality adapts to our new perspective, meaning that everyone and everything has to shift.
+Change happens first in the mind and then in the experience, because reality adapts to our new perspective, meaning that everyone and everything naturally shifts along with us.

-Whatever and whoever is showing up is evidence of where we’re at.
-So life is constantly giving us feedback on our perspective and approach.
-And if we don’t like it, we’ll need to build some new patterns of thought, belief and expectation – because it’s not possible to negatively think a positive outcome into being.
+Whatever and whoever is showing up in our daily life is evidence of where we’re at.
+So life is constantly giving us immediate and relevant feedback on our perspective and our approach.
+And if we don’t like it, we’ll need to build some new patterns of thought, belief and expectation.
+Because it’s not possible to negatively think a positive outcome into being.
 And although that might sound like too much self-improvement gobbledygook, even Einstein said that nothing could change unless we change our thinking.

-We sometimes want the people around us to behave differently so we can feel better.
-And there are various ways to try to get them to do what we want.
+We sometimes want the people around us to change so that we can feel better.
+And there are many ways to try to get them to do what we want.
 But when we can say, “You can do what you want, and I’ll just keep being calm and kind, and I’ll keep choosing a response that’s in my best interest for staying sane and feeling good,” we’re in charge.

-Staying centered when facing someone who’s driving us crazy will allow us to care about that person.
+Staying calm and centered when encountering someone whose behavior is driving us crazy will allow us to care for that person.
 Caring unconditionally means not needing conditions to change in order to care.
 And from that state, we can kick off new patterns.
 It means responding in a way that we wish people would respond to us.